Azure/Databricks360/bundle_adb_360/README.md

 # bundle_adb_360

-The 'bundle_adb_360' project deploys jobs, which in turn build the lakehouse with bronze, silver and gold.
+The 'bundle_adb_360' project deploys jobs, which in turn, via notebooks, build the lakehouse with bronze, silver and gold.
 The necessary data points are created by the mimesis package, which synthesizes data sets. <p/>

 Firstly, the jobs have to be installed.
 This is done via the pipeline bundle_adb_360/pipelines/azure/init-pipeline.yml.
-This pipeline needs to be installed in ADO as usual.
+This pipeline needs to be installed in ADO as usual <sup>10</sup>.
 But before this is being done, you need to adjust some variables in bundle_adb_360/databricks.yml:

-* in the variables section replace all the defaults with the current values (if you are in the dev phase, prod values aren't known yet)
+* run_as:
+    * adjust the service_principal_name with the appid of the adb ineteraction service principal

+* variables:
+    * bronzestorageaccountname: name of the storage account for bronze volume (the one that starts with dlg2dev...)
+    * emailrecipient: an email address of your choice
+    * devworkspace: workspace url for dev https://*workspaceurl*
+    * prdworkspace: as soon as it's known
+    * username: appid of the adb interaction service principal
+    * catalogname: the catalog for dev (catadb360dev)
+    * schemaname: the name of the dev schema (schemaadb360dev)

 * in the variables section for the environments (dev,prod) adjust the variables for
     * dev:
+        * bronzestorageaccountname: name of the storage account for bronze volume (the one that starts with dlg2dev...)

-        * adjust bronzestorageaccountname
+        * workspace:
+            * host: workspace uri in dev
     * prod:
-        * adjust bronzestorageaccountname
+        * bronzestorageaccountname in prod restource group
-        * adjust catalogname
+        * catalogname for prod
-        * adjust schemaname
+        * schemaname for prod
+        * host: host uri for production

 <br/>